JohnFawkes/Plex-Poster-Downloader/README.md

 ## 🎬 Plex Poster Downloader & Manager

-A self-hosted web application that allows you to easily browse your Plex libraries and download local poster artwork (poster.jpg) directly to your media folders.
+A self-hosted web application that allows you to easily browse your Plex libraries and download local poster artwork (poster.jpg or asset-styled filenames) directly to your media folders.

-This tool is perfect for users who want to switch to "Local Assets" agents or simply want a backup of their curated artwork stored alongside their media files.
+This tool is perfect for users who want to switch to "Local Assets" agents, use tools like Kometa (formerly PMM), or simply want a backup of their curated artwork stored alongside their media files.

 ## ✨ Features

-* **Plex-Themed Web UI**: A dark, responsive interface designed to feel like home for Plex users.
+* **Plex-Themed Web UI:** A dark, responsive interface designed to feel like home for Plex users.

-* **Smart Folder Detection: Automatically saves images to poster.jpg inside the correct Movie, Show, or Season folder on your disk.
+* **Flexible Asset Structures:** Support for both Asset Folders (Kometa style) and Flat naming conventions.

+* **Migration Tool:** Built-in utility to scan and convert your existing downloaded posters between folder structures.

 * **Download Tracking:**